About Scott Hadly

 DIYALA PROVINCE, Iraq — A black burn mark covers one corner of a mud brick wall.

 Army Capt.
 Travis Cox, commander of Fire Squadron Alpha in the 2nd Stryker Cavalry Regiment, walks past the spot without much notice.
-He's meeting with the mayor, Mudiyar Waysi, a man with a thick build, a thick black mustache, and gold-rimmed glasses.
+He's meeting with the mayor, Mudiyar Waysi, a man with a beefy build, a thick black mustache, and gold-rimmed glasses.
 A Turkish cigarette wrapped in brown paper is perpetually held between his fingers.
-Cox doesn't trust the man, but he hopes that the Iraqis in Diyala will join with American forces, as they've done elsewhere in Iraq, to help push out the entrenched forces of al-Qaida.
+Cox doesn't trust the man, they mayor probably doesn't trust him either.
+But the hope is that the Iraqis in Diyala will join with American forces, as they've done elsewhere in Iraq, and push out the entrenched forces of al-Qaida.
 There are bright spots for the US in Iraq, but Diyala is not one of them.
 "This is the most dangerous spot in Iraq right now," said Cox, a 31-year-old West Point graduate from Washington state.

 Writing Samples